 “People who bought this book are happy with the introduction given to Data Science.
 It is a very useful book for anyone who wants to get into Data Science.
 The authors have tried to simplify complex topics into simple explanations which can be easily comprehended by anyone.

 Author Foster Provost is an award-winning researcher and has co-founded several successful companies in the field of data science and marketing and Tom Fawcett is a Ph.D. holder in the field of machine learning.
 He has more than 20 years of experience in the field of R&D. Some of the major companies he has worked with include GTE Laboratories, NYNEX/Verizon Labs, and HP Labs.
 He has published several books related to data science which is read by many.”

 Practical Statistics for Data Scientists: 50 Essential Concepts – Best to Understand Statistical Concepts

-This book was mentioned during our survey by Admond Lee, data scientist, speaker and writer.
+This book was mentioned during our survey by Admond Lee, data scientist, speaker, and writer.

-“This book has a Decent review of core concepts related to Data Science, Better discussion of bootstrapping, Good ideas on dealing with non-normal data.
+“This book has a Decent review of core concepts related to Data Science, Better discussion of bootstrapping, and Good ideas on dealing with non-normal data.
 Readers are happy with the explanation given in the book and are happy with the way information is presented.
 Though this book is not designed for someone who is looking for deep knowledge in this field, this can definitely help as a guide to reach a higher level and help to understand basic concepts clearly.

-Author Peter Bruce(Founder of Institute for Statistics Education at Statistics.com) offers about 100 courses in statistics through his website and Andrew Bruce has over 30 years of experience in statistics and data science in academia.
+Author Peter Bruce(Founder of the Institute for Statistics Education at Statistics.com) offers about 100 courses in statistics through his website and Andrew Bruce has over 30 years of experience in statistics and data science in academia.
 Andrew Bruce has developed statistical solutions for problems faced by various industries and firms.

 Overall the book has a very good quality of information and is loved by the readers.”